What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 CSA funding comes from a shared pool of state and local dollars managed by the CPMT.
 FAPT makes recommendations, but the CPMT approves final funding decisions.

 Parents may be asked to contribute financially for some services, depending on their income.
 Each locality has its own sliding scale policy for assessing parental co-pays.
-However, some services—like special education placements included in a student’s Individualized Education Program (IEP)—cannot legally require a parental contribution.
+However, some services, such as special education placements included in a student's Individualized Education Program (IEP), cannot legally require a parental contribution.

 If you have questions about cost, your local CSA Coordinator can explain your area's co-pay policy and help you understand what to expect.